What people are talking about

 While pattern recognition and numeric reasoning can provide an additional tool to filter out candidates that do not perform well in tasks they will be faced with on a regular basis, such as in the engineering and financial services sectors, it can be more difficult to interpret and integrate some of the softer skill assessments.

-A growing trend in psychometrics is for companies to have all current employees perform a psychometric assessment in order to determine what skills, traits, leadership styles, and technical capabilities are most prevalent in various job functions and/or departments.
+In renewable energy recruitment we have noticed a growing trend in psychometrics is for companies to have all current employees perform a psychometric assessment in order to determine what skills, traits, leadership styles, and technical capabilities are most prevalent in various job functions and/or departments.
 The results are then used to produce an ideal candidate profile for future recruitment.

 For example, at one of my previous employers, we did a psychometric assessment and found distinct trends between 3 different categories of employees – consultants, researchers, and executive assistants.
 Executive assistants scored consistently higher than consultants or researchers on being rule-conscious, perfectionists, and shy.
 Researchers tended to score higher on self-reliance, expediency, and vigilance, while consultants were generally more abstract, dominant, and socially bold.